 This type of layout offers tons of storage space (though not as much as fixed platform layouts) and easy organization.
 The convertible bed design also means that the entire van is usable hangout space during the day – there’s no “dead” space.

 The downside is that it could be a process converting your van into “bed mode” every night.
 It also doesn’t have as much storage space as fixed platform layouts, which could be a problem if you have bulky items like bikes, surf boards, or instruments.

 Kitchen Behind the Cab Layouts

-Many DIY campervans have kitchen units that are directly behind the cab, sealing it off from the rest of the van.
+Some DIY van conversions have kitchen units that are directly behind the cab, sealing it off from the rest of the van.
 These layouts offer increased privacy and stealthiness, especially if you completely wall off the cab, and open up some space in the back of the van.
 This layout can be paired with a lengthwise bed, fixed bed, or convertible dinette bed.
 You can also place your propane and water connections right by the door, making refill easier.

-We’re personally not the biggest fans of this layout – we like the ability to move from the living area to the cab without having to exit the van.
-But it does allow for a lot of creativity with the rest of your floor plan and has a lot of stealth camping benefits.
+We’re personally not the biggest fans of this camper van layout – we like the ability to move from the living area to the cab without having to exit the van.
+But it does allow for some creativity with the rest of your floor plan.

 Where to Put the Kitchen?

 You can easily flip any of these van build layouts around left to right or front to back and still make a functional van conversion.
 So where’s the best place to put your kitchen?
 Should it go on the passenger side or the driver’s side?
 Behind the cab or in the back?